Louisville officials release 911 calls revealing new details about mass shooting at bank

 According to the audio files, the first caller to 911 came from a woman who works at a different branch of Old National Bank and witnessed the shooting on video.

-"How do you know you have an active shooter on site?" the dispatcher asked.
+"How do you know you have an active shooter on site?" the operator asked.

 "I just watched it.
 I just watched it on a Teams meeting.
 We were having a board meeting," she said.
 "I saw somebody on the floor.
 We heard multiple shots and people started saying 'Oh my God,' and then he came into the board room."